Facepunch/chippy-docs/docs/tutorials/unit.md

 					{ "action": "CallMethod", "target": "stage", "method": "AddTimeScale", "params": { "scale": 0.5, "time": 0.5, "easingType": "CubicIn" }},
 				],

-				// this handler is called when a pixel of this form is hit by a bullet "onPixelHit": [
-					// add some rotational force to the boss
-					{ "action": "CallMethod", "method": "AddRotationForce", "params": { "hitPos": "hitPos", "forceDir": "bullet.FacingDirection", "strength":20 }},
-				],

 				// this handler is called when the player dies while this form is active "onPlayerDie":[
 					// a chance to show a speech bubble